hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 Note that the `loadSnapshot` method doesn't really belong to `com.swirlds.state.State`, as it's a method of the class, and in some cases, we may need to load the snapshot before we have an instance of the state.
 This method should be moved to a separate class that will be responsible for managing the state lifecycle.

-- `SwirldStateManager` needs refactoring.
+`SwirldStateManager` needs refactoring.
 The current implementation has two sets of responsibilities:
   - Keeping track of the references to the latest immutable state and the latest mutable state.
 This includes creating a copy of the state and updating the references.
+  This functionality belongs to `swirlds-state-api`.

-  - Handling Platform-related events:
+  - Handling Platform-related events (belongs to `swirlds-platform-core`):
     - Handling consensus rounds.
     - Sealing consensus rounds.
     - Keeping the `freeze time` parameter up-to-date.